Mastering Gun Fit: Expert Guide by David Beardsmore

 Frequently Asked Questions

-What are the critical dimensions for a proper shotgun fit?
+What are the key dimensions for achieving a proper shotgun fit?

 More Training & Techniques Videos You Might Like